PaloAltoNetworks/flex-license-migration-lab/README.md

    ![Screenshot 2023-05-08 at 14 06 13](https://user-images.githubusercontent.com/30934288/236821362-29f37909-874f-44ce-8f5a-8976f2d6c735.png)
 8. You can close the window by clicking **Cancel**

-### 3.3.2 License Panorama
+### 3.3.2 License Panorama / Create Device Group and Template
-As next we will License your Panorama with the Serialnumber you created above.
+As next we will License your Panorama with the Serialnumber you created above and create a new Decive Group and Template inside your new Panorama.

 1. Login to your Panorama https://[Public-IP]
 2. Copy the the Serialnummber you create on the CSP Portal and enter it under the Panorama Tab -> Setup -> Management -> General Settings